 - Project Refocus also has some materials related to the shift in practice that Disability Services offices have been engaging in.
 The core values on our homepage are a reflection of our work along these lines.

-- The National Center for College Students with Disabilities is another great resource, which is connected to the DREAM (Disability, Rights, Education, And Mentoring) programs.
+- The National Center for College Students with Disabilities is also helpful, and is connected to the DREAM (Disability, Rights, Education, And Mentoring) programs.

 According to the US Census Bureau, 57 Million people living in the United States in 2010 experienced disability.
-They represented 19 percent of the civilian non-institutionalized population.
+This represents 19 percent of the civilian non-institutionalized population.